TheEdoRan/next-safe-action/website/docs/usage/hooks/check-action-status.md

 ---
-sidebar_position: 4
+sidebar_position: 5
 description: Learn how to check the current action status when using hooks.
 ---

-# Checking action status
+# Check action status

 There are two ways to get the current action status when using hooks: